jimcortez/spotipy_twisted/README.md

 ## Description

-This is a forked package from https://github.com/plamere/spotipy (Version 2.3.3) It uses tx requests to take advantage of twisted: https://github.com/tardyp/txrequests
+This is a forked package from https://github.com/plamere/spotipy (Version 2.3.3) It uses treq to take advantage of twisted: https://github.com/twisted/treq

 Spotipy is a thin client library for the Spotify Web API.